cchudzicki-ocw-testing/8.323-spring-2023/content/pages/syllabus.md

 ## Topics

-Why quantum field theory
+- Why quantum field theory

-se1

-se2
+    - Principle of locality: classical field theories
+    - Implications of relativistic symmetry
+    - Continuum limit of discrete systems

-Free scalar field theories
+- Free scalar field theories

-se3

-se4
+    - Canonical quantization of a free scalar field
+    - Complex scalar fields

-Interactions: path integral approach
+- Interactions: path integral approach
+    - Path integrals for quantum mechanics
+    - Path integral for quantum scalar fields
+    - Perturbation theory: Feynman diagrams
+    - Cross section and scattering matrix

-Dirac theory
+- Dirac theory
+    - Dirac equation and its Lorentz covariance
+    - Canonical quantization
+    - Spin and statistics
+    - Discrete symmetries
+    - Path integrals for Dirac fields

-Maxwell theory
+- Maxwell theory
+    - Gauge symmetry
+    - Canonical quantization
+    - Path integral quantization

-Quantum electrodynamics
+- Quantum electrodynamics
+    - Feynman rules
+    - Elementary processes

 ## Required Textbook

 Peskin, Michael E., and Daniel V. Schroeder. *An Introduction to Quantum Field Theory*.
 CRC Press, 1995.
 ISBN: 9780201503975.
 (A comprehensive and pedagogical treatment of QFT starting from the basics and reaching up to the physics of the standard model)

 Weinberg, Steven. *The Quantum Theory of Fields*, Volume 1: Foundations, Cambridge University Press 2005.
 ISBN: 9780521670531.
 (A comprehensive and insightful treatment of the foundations of QFT)

 ## Grading